Greashun/BinaryTreeTutorial/README.md

 ## Prerequisite
     To maximize your understanding of the materials here are the following things needed:
-    * Basic knowledge of Git commands
+    * Basic knowledge of Git commands.
-    * Basic knowledge of terminal commands (e.g. Windows, Mac OSX, Linux)
+    * Basic knowledge of terminal commands (e.g. Windows, Mac OSX, Linux).
-    * VSCode (or any code editors that you’re familiar with)
+    * VSCode (or any code editors that you’re familiar with).
-    * Latest Node.js installed on the your computer/laptop
+    * Latest Node.js installed on the your computer/laptop.
-    * Basic understanding of constructor functions and methods
+    * Basic understanding of constructor functions and methods.
     * Basic understanding of an object.
     * Basic understanding of the concept “this”.
+    * Basic understanding of Big O notations.
 ## Installation